NetWalker108/protocol-1/docs/guides/nft_guide.rst

         expiry: new utils.BigNumber(Math.floor(Date.now() / 1000 + 3600)),
     });

-An ERC721 sell order can be created similarly.
+An ERC721 buy order can be created similarly.
 Note that buy orders must use WETH instead of ether, because the ERC20 `transferFrom` functionality is needed to execute a buy order.

 .. code-block:: javascript